lchen001/LLMDrift/README.md

   <img align="center" src="asset/intro.png" width="460px" />
 </p>
 <p align="left">
-  <b>Figure 1:</b> Performance of the March 2023 and June 2023 versions of GPT-4 and GPT-3.5 on four
+  <b>Figure 1:</b> Performance of the March 2023 and June 2023 versions of GPT-4 and GPT-3.5 on several diverse
-tasks: solving math problems, answering sensitive questions, generating code and visual reasoning.
+tasks: solving math problems, answering sensitive questions, taking surveys, answering knowledge intensive questions, generating code and visual reasoning.
 The performances of GPT-4 and GPT-3.5 can vary substantially over time, and for the worse in some tasks.
 </p>